opensafely-core/ehrql/docs/wiki-docs/ehrql-errors.md

 databuilder.query_model.nodes.TypeValidationError: In.rhs requires 'databuilder.query_model.nodes.Series[collections.abc.Set[int]]' but got 'databuilder.query_model.nodes.Series[int]'
 ```

-:spiral_notepad: This is also an error:
+:notepad_spiral: This is also an error:

 ```python
 dataset.age_30_or_40 = age.is_in(30, 40)